nicalin/nicalin.github.io/index.md

 show_tile: false
 ---

-Hi :) My name is Yi-Chien Lin and I'm from Taiwan.
+My name is Yi-Chien Lin and I'm from Taiwan.
 I'm a first-year Ph.D. student in the Department of Linguistics at the <a href="https://linguistics.osu.edu/">Ohio State Unviersity</a>.